So you’ve decided you’d like to retire in the UK! What are the options available for an American to retire here. Is it a realistic goal?

-Options to retire in the UK
+Your Best Options to Retire in the UK

-- as a family member or partner of British citizen
+- As a family member or partner of British citizen

-- as a family member or partner of a settled resident
+- As a family member or partner of a settled resident

-- you already have a retired person visa
+- You already have a retired person visa

-- you’ve settled in the UK before
+- You’ve settled in the UK before

-- you’ve been in the UK legally for 10 years
+- You’ve been in the UK legally for 10 years

-- you’re in the UK on a UK ancestry visa
+- You’re in the UK on a UK ancestry visa

-- you’re eligible for an Innovator visa
+- You’re eligible for an Innovator Founder visa

 Eligibility required a close connection to the UK either through family ties, business or residence so it wasn’t suitable for everyone.
 If you’re already in the UK under this visa, you still have the option of extending it.

 Check to see if these options to retire in the UK may apply to your situation: